Maison Ikkoku: Plot

-The seductive Akemi, sensing that Kyoko is still hesitant, threatens to seduce Godai if Kyoko does not want him.
+The libertine Akemi, sensing that Kyoko is still hesitant, threatens to seduce Godai if Kyoko does not want him.
 She later tells the other tenants that she only said that to threaten Kyoko into coming back.
-This backfires when Godai is spotted leaving a love hotel with Akemi (he was only there to lend her money).
-It results in Kozue resolving to marry the other man.
-As Kyoko is about to return to Maison Ikkoku, she learns that Godai has ended it with Kozue, but she thinks he slept with Akemi.
-She insults him, tells him that she hates him, and runs away.
-Godai follows her explaining that she does not trust him and that, despite the other girls, she never considered one important thing: Godai's own feelings.
-He passionately tells her that he loves only her: from the first moment he saw her, she has been the only woman in his eyes.
-After Kyoko finally decides to no longer hold back her feelings over Godai, the two consummate their love for each other, and the following morning, she happily confesses that she has been in love with him for the longest time.
-Having cleared his last barrier of getting a teaching job, Godai proposes to Kyoko and, with the blessings of both families, they get married.
+However, this backfires when Kozue sees Godai leaving a love hotel with Akemi; innocently, he was called there only to cover the room fees.
+Before she learns the truth, Kozue accepts the marriage proposal from the other man.
+As Kyoko is about to return to Maison Ikkoku, she learns about the love hotel incident that has ended Godai's relationship with Kozue, but assumes he slept with Akemi.
+Kyoko insults Godai, tells him that she hates him, and runs away.
+Godai follows her, pleading that she does not trust him and that, despite the many misunderstandings he has had with other women, she never considered Godai's feelings.
+He passionately declares that he loves only her: from the first moment he saw Kyoko, she has been the only woman in his eyes.
+Kyoko finally decides to no longer hold back her feelings for Godai and the two consummate their love; the following morning, she happily confesses that she has been in love with him for the longest time.
+Having cleared his last barrier after securing a teaching job, Godai proposes to Kyoko and, with the blessings of both families, they get married.
 The story ends as Godai and Kyoko arrive home with their newborn daughter, Haruka, and Kyoko tells her that Maison Ikkoku is the place where they first met.

 Production

 Takahashi created Maison Ikkoku as a love story that could occur in the real world.
-She originally only wanted to start the series focusing on Kyoko and Godai's relationship before moving on to include the other tenants to have a "human drama," but said the love story attracted her more and took over.
-She had wanted to create a story about an apartment complex for some time, as when she lived in an apartment in Nagano during college, there was another decrepit apartment behind it.
+She originally only wanted to start the series focusing on Kyoko and Godai's relationship before moving on to include the other tenants to have a "human drama", but said the love story attracted her more and took over.
+She had wanted to create a story about an apartment complex for some time, as when she lived in an apartment in Nakano during college, there was another decrepit apartment behind it.
 The strange actions of the people living there served as inspiration.

+It was Big Comic Spirits's editor-in-chief Katsuya Shirai who recruited Takahashi for the newly-launching seinen manga magazine.
+Soichiro Suzuki, Takahashi's third editor on Maison Ikkoku beginning from the eighth or ninth chapter, explained that having a young up-and-coming female artist attracted much attention for the new magazine.
+Suzuki also said that Takahashi went with the romantic comedy genre for the new series because of the magazine's older reader demographic, but noted it still had the gag-like feel of Urusei Yatsura in the beginning.
+According to both Shirai and Suzuki, Maison Ikkoku was popular right from the start.